huberomrodrigues13/Note-Website/README.md

 # Note-Website
 ## Overview
-This GitHhub repo is a showcases a beginner-friendly web-app I built using Flask and SQLite.
+This GitHub repo showcases a beginner-friendly web-app I built using Flask and SQLite.

 The goal of this project was to gain hands-on experience and a better understanding of how web frameworks and relational databases work in Python.
-It's a small full-stack application that uses HTML and CSS for front-end visuals and styling, with Flask’s Jinja templating engine to connect the front end to the Python-powered backend.
+It's a small full-stack application that uses HTML and CSS for front-end visuals and styling, with Flask’s Jinja2 templating engine to connect the front end to the Python-powered backend.

 ## Project Structure
 The project is organized into several key python files and folders:
   + _app_ folder =
-    + templates folder =
+    + templates folder = Collection of all the front-end templates
-      + base.html =
+      + base.html = The 'main' template that all others inherit from to have the same main styling choices
-      + landpage.html =
+      + landpage.html = Template of what the user first sees when they go on the web-app
-      + dashboard.html =
+      + dashboard.html = Template Where the user can create and delete user-saved notes
-      + login3.html =
+      + login3.html = Template where the user logs in
-      + signup.html =
+      + signup.html = Template  where the user signs up
-    + models.py =
+    + models.py =  where database models are created for the user and his/her notes
-    + routes.py =
+    + routes.py = where all the url routes and their endpoint functions are written, including the views and authenticated routes
-    + init.py   =
+    + init.py   = where the function called by main is created, making a instance of flask app and a empty SQLite-database with blueprints initialized from elsewhere in the app folder
-  + main.py =
+  + main.py = where the app gets created and run locally by
-  + requirements.txt =
+  + requirements.txt =  all the libraries from any packages installed

 ## Setup
 ### To run this web app yourself, you will need to install the following(via pip):